galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 >    > <question-title></question-title>
 >    >
 >    > ```
->    > AnnData object with n_obs × n_vars = 108749 × 5006
+>    > AnnData object with n_obs × n_vars = 10722 × 4761
 >    > ```
 >    >
->    > 203 large objects have been removed.
-Before filtering, the highest `total_counts` in the section was 11,938; now it is 4,833.
-Was that intended?
+>    > 8 large objects have been removed.
+Was applying this filter still worth it?
 >    >
 >    > > <solution-title></solution-title>
 >    > >
->    > > Yes, although it is a side effect rather than the stated purpose.
-The 203 objects above 400 µm² carried a median of 2,694 transcripts, so removing them also removes the extreme upper tail of the count distribution.
-Since the count-based upper limits were deliberately switched off, the area filter is doing that job, and it is doing it on a criterion that can be justified from the image.
+>    > > Yes, for two reasons.
+The first is that a filter which removes almost nothing is still evidence: it tells you the segmentation in this window is good, which is information you did not have before running it.
+A step that produces a null result is not a wasted step.
+>    > >
+>    > > The second is that this filter is doing a job nothing else is doing.
+The count-based upper limits were deliberately switched off, so the area threshold is the only thing standing between the analysis and segmentation merges, objects where one boundary has enclosed two cells and carries the transcripts of both.
+Across the whole section it removes 203 such objects with a median of 2,694 transcripts each.
+Here there are only 8, but they would have been just as misleading.
+>    > >
+>    > > The practical consequence is that the area threshold has to be reported as affecting count distributions too, since anyone reading only the count thresholds would conclude that no upper limit was applied at all.
 >    > >
 >    > > The practical consequence is that the area threshold has to be reported as affecting count distributions too.
 Anyone reading only the count thresholds would wrongly conclude that no upper limit was applied at all.
 >    > >